The fall JCrew catalog is in the trash.

 I have been unemployed now for a year and a half.
 Extended unemployment is a lot of things, one of the more difficult being the gradual slipping away of what I once knew, like watching the leaves fall off a tree one by one.
 There is no mystery of how this will end.
 I’ll be pretty barren for a while.
 Barren bank account, barren house.
 Today I regret turning down job opportunities that seemed less than the best.
 Today those decisions seem haughty.
 Had I said yes, maybe October would sting a little less.

 Several months ago I scheduled a haircut.
 I did the math and just could not make my bank account numbers work to afford it.
 I picked up my phone to cancel and wanted with all the world to tell her I was sick and couldn’t come in.
 But instead I was honest.
 I told her the days had been tight and I couldn’t swing it but I would reschedule for a later date and asked her to pray I would get over the vanity of a few gray hairs.
-Instead she told me to come, the haircut was on her, and what did I want from Chick Fil A?
+She told me to come, the haircut was on her, and what did I want from Chick Fil A?
 Breakfast would be waiting when I got there.
 I doubled over in tears at her kindness.

 I made a decision that day.
 I decided regardless of how hard it seemed, regardless of how much I wanted to hide, I would show up and tell the truth.
 I would not try to be too strong or proud.
 I would raise my hand and admit I needed help.
 I decided the burden of holding it together hurt way more than the temporary sting of humility.